twofingerrightclick/svdoever.github.io/src/pages/sitecore-93-custom-theme-with-SXA-CLI.md

 # Automating the theme publishing

-Going to the Sitecore UI all the time to publish the theme items is rather annoying.
-Can't this be automated?
+_Update: some nice automation stuff below, bu a collegue of mine pointed out to me that it is also possible to configure au Going to the Sitecore UI all the time to publish the theme items is rather annoying.
+Can't this be automated?tomatic publishing to **web** for preview.
+See the documentation [Publishing items to a preview publishing target](https://doc.sitecore.com/users/93/sitecore-experience-platform/en/publishing-items-to-a-preview-publishing-target.html) for more information._

 Of course it can be automated... enter the [Sitecore PowerShell Extensions](https://doc.sitecorepowershell.com/):

 _The SPE Remoting module provides remote connectivity to a Sitecore instance.
 The Sitecore PowerShell Extensions (SPE) module must be installed and configured to accept remoting connections._